Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m1.md

   - The update-control plugin has been supported in order to separate the vendor/product dependent code.

 - kmod
-  - Version 30 has been upgaded to version 31.
+  - Version 30 has been upgraded to version 31.
 - f2fs-tools
-  - Version 1.14.0 has been upgaded to version 1.16.0.
+  - Version 1.14.0 has been upgraded to version 1.16.0.
 - libdrm
-  - Version 2.4.114 has been upgaded to version 2.4.118.
+  - Version 2.4.114 has been upgraded to version 2.4.118.
 - device-mapper
   - Version 2.02.98 has been upgraded to version 2.03.22.
 - KDBus